KNhae/KNhae/README.md

 ## Hi 👋, I'm K'Nhae

+I'm a Computer Science student at the University of Minnesota Twin Cities, passionate and learning about AI/ML and full stack development.

 <!--
 **KNhae/KNhae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.